leondutoit/agile-iso/paper.md

 # Conclusion

 The principles of agile development stand in relative opposition to the procedural controls manadated by the ISO 27001 standard.
 TSD has to reconcile these disparaties by changing its current agile development culture and process.
-SecDevOps provides a conceptual framework for adopting such changes.
+SecDevOps provides a conceptual framework for adopting such changes: use DevOps-style automation with security in mind at each step.
 Analysis of the controls outlined by ISO 27001 has identified three key areas of change if TSD is to become compliant with the standard: 1) dependency management, 2) documentation, and 3) testing.
 This report has made recommendations for how TSD, and other organisations facing similar challenges, can leverage tools and processes to address these concerns, thereby maintaining an agile development culture, while at the same time being compliant with the controls mandated by ISO 27001.

 # References